robertojohansalim/robertojohansalim/README.md

 - 💞️ I’m looking to collaborate on any intresting project especially in which im currently studiying.
 I am eager to learn better in those fields.
 - 📫 How to reach me?
 You can try to reach me through email at robertojohansalim@gmail.com

-Happy learning and coding and to have a nice day.
+Happy learning and coding and have a nice day.

 <!---
 robertojohansalim/robertojohansalim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.